Tanks of Japan: Post World War II

 The first prototype of the Type 74 MBT, designated STB-1, was delivered in late 1968 and underwent a number of modifications until the final prototype designated STB-6 was delivered in 1973.
 Production finally started as the Type 74 in September 1975, with 225 being delivered by January 1980.
 Production ended in 1989, with total production running to 893 examples.
 The gunner's position included a digital fire control computer, fed range data from the commander's range finder.
 Rounds for the main gun were upgraded from HEP to APFSDS and HEAT-MP.

 After the adoption of the Type 74, the Japanese High Command was already looking for a superior, completely indigenous tank design to defeat the Soviet T-72.
 As a result, development of a prototype as a replacement for the Type 74, the TK-X MBT began between 1976 and 1977, which became the Type 90 tank.

 The Type 90 was to have replaced the Type 74 outright as the Type 74 was generally outdated even before it entered service, but with the ending of the Cold War these plans were scaled back.
 Requirements of the Type 90 were completed in 1980 with two prototypes and a second series of four prototypes were built between 1986 and 1988 that incorporated changes as a result of trials with the first two prototypes.
 These were armed with the Rheinmetall 120 mm smoothbore gun also fitted to the German Leopard 2 and, in a modified version, in the US M1A1/M1A2 Abrams MBT.

 These second prototypes were used for development and then user trials, all of which were completed by 1989, before Japan formally acknowledged the Type 90 in 1990.
 With the exception of the 120 mm smooth-bore gun, which is made under license from Rheinmetall of Germany, the Type 90 and its subsystems were all designed and built in Japan.
-It has been complemented by the Type 10, which first entered service in January 2012.
+It has been complemented by the Type 10.
 The Type 10 has armor that consists of modular components, which significantly improves the side armor compared to the Type 90.
 Whereas the Type 90 used the same 120mm Rheinmetall main gun as other Western powers, the Type 10 uses a completely new gun, developed indigenously by Japan Steel Works.